 The nature and scope of his investigation;

 The conclusion on each complaint and the basis for the conclusion; and

 If the finding is that you are justified in your complaint, proposals for resolving the complaint.

 11. All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
 Disclosure will be to the Head of Chambers, members of our management committee and to anyone involved in the complaint and its investigation.
 Such people will include the barrister or member of staff who you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 12. As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
 Our management committee inspects an anonymised record regularly with a view to improving services.

 Complaints to the Legal Ombudsman

-If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
+13. If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, but only after the conclusion of our consideration of your complaint.
 The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
-Please note that the Legal Ombudsman has a twelve-month time limit from the date of the act or omission about which you are complaining within which to make your complaint.
-You can write to them at:
+Please note the timeframe for referral of complaints to the Ombudsman is as set out in paragraph 1 above.

-PO Box 15870,
+PO Box 6806

-Telephone number: 0300 555 0333
+Telephone number 0300 555 0333